-Comprising mostly of students and alumni of the Royal Northern College of Music of Manchester, the Michael Haydn Orchestra also brings together musicians from the leading collectives of the UK and abroad.
+Comprising mostly of students and alumni of the schools in Brisbane and the Gold Coast, the Michael Haydn Orchestra also brings together musicians from the leading collectives of Australia and abroad.

-We organize concerts that celebrate Manchester's cultural heritage, remembering important events that took place here.
-We present alongside Music, Culture, and History topics such as Freemasonry, Politics, and Spirituality.
+We organize concerts that celebrate also the local cultural heritage, remembering important events that took place here.
 During our concerts, we will combine music-making with presentations in collaboration with leading specialists of the topics we seek to explore.